A good garden may have some weeds. ~Thomas Fuller

 Langan now raises horses and hones his cognitive-theoretic model of the universe — a grand theory of all origins.
 I don’t understand most of what he writes, but sometimes he gets oddly poetic. (“I just had a chance encounter with a garden slug, and it got me thinking about time.”)

 But Langan will never be published in an academic journal, because he didn’t get the right credentials.
-Many of his would-be peers (with lower IQs) think he’s nuts.
+Many of his would-be peers (with lower IQs) think he’s a crackpot.

 Carl Jung wrote, “I am not what happened to me, I am what I choose to become.”
-A brave statement, but the truth is, sometimes we do become what was done to us.
+A brave statement, but the truth is, sometimes we do become what was done to us, a state known as post-traumatic stress disorder (PTSD).
+The National Institute of Health defines PTSD as

 an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat.

 Psychotherapy recognized PTSD in the aftermath of Viet Nam.
-But PTSD doesn’t just affect veterans of war or victims of atrocities.
+But PTSD doesn’t affect only veterans of war or victims of atrocities.

 Children can develop PTSD after experiencing physical or psychological abuse or even playground bullying.
 PTSD symptoms can surface after learning about a traumatic experience second-hand.